Facelift Recovery: What to Expect After Surgery, Day by Day

 During the third and fourth week of your facelift recovery, the appearance of your incisions will begin to improve.
 Some patients will still show visible swelling and feel some tightness.
 This effect is normal and will continue to improve over time.

-According to Rose, by Week 4 patients can usually go to social events and be seen in public without questions, and makeup can be applied without worry.
+According to Rose, by week four patients can usually go to social events and be seen in public without questions, and makeup can be applied without worry.
 Hair coloring and styling can also be resumed, but you will need to speak to your doctor about exercise.

 Though you should be back to your normal everyday routine — and most people will not be able to tell that you have had surgery — after a few weeks, it is important to understand that you may continue to experience residual swelling and changes in skin sensation for up to a year.